ramaroberto/neat-python/docs/module_summaries.rst

       :param str index: The name of the function.
       :return: The function of interest.
       :rtype: `function`
-      :raises InvalidAggregationFunction: If the function is not known.
+      :raises UnknownFunctionError: If the function is not known.
       :raises DeprecationWarning: Always.

       .. versionchanged:: 0.92